veo-labs/openveo-core/docs/getting-started.md

 # Launch the application

 OpenVeo is now installed.
-Launch it :
+Launch it:

     node server.js